Dorothy Cottrell

 Ida Dorothy Ottley Cottrell (16 July 1902 – 29 June 1957) was an Australian writer.
 Born in Picton, she contracted infantile paralysis as a child and spent the rest of her life in a wheelchair.
 Cottrell married Walter Mackenzie Cottrell on 23 May 1922.
 Her first novel, The Singing Gold, was published in 1928.
 She wrote a story Wilderness Orphan (1936) which was the basis for the feature film Orphan of the Wilderness (1936).
 She lived for a time in the US and also worked as an artist and cartoonist.

 Early life and education

 Cottrell was born on 16 July 1902 in Picton, New South Wales, to parents Walter Barwon Wilkinson and Ida Constance.
 At the age of five, whilst living in Ballarat, she contracted polio, which left her unable to walk and reliant on a wheelchair for the rest of her life.
-After her parent's separation she spent much of her childhood with relatives in Queensland, living on remote sheep stations.
+After her parents' separation she spent much of her childhood with relatives in Queensland, living on remote sheep stations.
 During this time she trained dogs to pull her wheelchair and even modified vehicles so she could drive.
 Cottrell was initially educated by a governess before moving to Sydney to live with an Aunt.
 There she won a scholarship and developed her skills as an artist at the Royal Art Society of New South Wales, studying under Theodora Cowan and Dattilo Rubbo, and contributed cartoons to magazines.